The Soul Star ⭐️ The Planet of Algoritmo

 Algoritmo

 Algoritmo was the most intricate and elegant planet in the cosmos of the Kraslika.
 It was the chef d’oeuvre of Algotodo, the most broken and most brilliant master of infraction the Kraslika has ever seen.
-To those who lived on the planet, it was called Algoritmo; to those who lived outside it, it was a rumour called The Soul Star.
+To those who lived there, it was a planet called Algoritmo; to those who lived outside it, it was a rumour called The Soul Star.

 Algoritmo stood motionless at the exact centre of the Kraslika.
 It was invisible to everyone in the Kraslika, except for the departed souls who called it home.
 Literally a microcosm, it was so tiny that a conventional microscope couldn’t detect it, and so vast that it contained, in its fractal depths, a replica of the entire cosmos.

-The Soul Star was an infracted version of the Kraslika, and was smaller than the tiniest speck, if measured in Kraslikan units.
+Algoritmo was an infracted version of the Kraslika, and was smaller than the tiniest speck.
 Yet the law of proportional infractions held sway at the micro-subatomic level, so that the distance between the poles of Algoritmo didn’t seem like a negative distance measured in units smaller than an angstrom.
-Rather, the distance seemed like 22 billion kilometres, just as kilometres are understood in the Kraslika.
+Rather, the distance seemed like 22 billion kilometres, just as kilometres are understood in the rest of the cosmos.

 Algoritmo had a population of about 60 trillion squared.
 It was also a living museum, containing the infracted history of every world in every galaxy of the Kraslika.
 Within its seemingly hard, impenetrable shell lay sextillions of past worlds, each of which circled in its own solar system at every stage of its existence since 1 million BC.
 Looking down, one could see whole civilizations morphing from historic moment to historic moment, evolving upward in a seamless fabric of space-time toward the surface of the planet.
 Each world spiralled outward, pulsing from its Alpha to its Omega in strands that Algotodo had layered within the DNA of every citizen who made it to the Soul Star.